By Marcin Wojtyczka

 Ensure steady footing

 Keep your centre of gravity low and use handholds (grabrails, stanchions, bow and stern pulpits).
 Do not go until you have a firm grip on something that will not give way.
 Look for tripping hazards on deck before you proceed.
 Always face the direction in which you are moving and keep a grasp on handholds.
-Always go forward and aft on the windward (uphill) side, where you are visible to other and where, if you fall, you are more likely to land on the boat than in the water.
-Use shoes that are not slippery on wet deck.
+Always go forward and aft on the windward (uphill) side, where you are visible to others and where, if you fall, you are more likely to land on the boat than in the water.
+Use shoes that are not slippery on a wet deck.
 If you need to go to the bow, crawl to get there in more difficult conditions.

-Wear life jacket and clip on
+Wear a lifejacket and clip on

 In rough weather, at night, and whenever you feel unstable clip on a harness tether (lifeline) to a secure attachment point in the cockpit or a jackstay, not onto the guard rails.
-In rough weather you should clip on before you exit the companionway.
-Always try to keep the tether as short as possible so that if you do slip, you will fall on to the deck and not over the side.
+In rough weather, you should clip on before you exit the companionway.
+Always try to keep the tether as short as possible so that if you do slip, you will fall onto the deck and not over the side.
 Last but not least, always hook on to the windward (uphill) side.

 Always maintain your life jacket carefully.
 Inspect the mechanisms with care to make sure they move easily.
-You can measure the weight of a CO2 to ensure it contains the right amount of gas and have no leaks.
-Try to replace cartridges and automatic trigger according to manufacturers' instructions.
+You can measure the weight of CO2 to ensure it contains the right amount of gas and have no leaks.
+Try to replace cartridges and automatic triggers according to manufacturers’ instructions.
 Check for leaks by inflating PDF orally and leaving it inflated for a few days.
 Store life jackets in dry places.
 Have a backup set of cartridges on hand at home and in the boat.

 Fit and use jackstays

 Jackstays are great to ensure you stay on board.
 You can hook your tether (lifeline) on a jackstay and move from bow to stern.
-Jackstays should be rigged along centreline of the boat, not on the side.
+Jackstays should be rigged along the centreline of the boat, not on the side.
 This will ensure that any fall is on deck and not overboard.
-Unfortunately, jackstays on most boats are setup to run on the sides so even when you are clipped on, you can still go over the side and inflict injury.
+Unfortunately, jackstays on most boats are set up to run on the sides so even when you are clipped on, you can still go over the side and inflict injury.
 In addition to that it is a good idea to have jackstays or strong secure points in the cockpit.
-You can find an excellent article on that topic in this Yachting article.
+You can find an excellent article on that topic in this Yachting Monthly article.

 Install preventer for the mainsail

 A swinging boom has terrific force and can inflict rig failure and crew injury.
 The very best solution is to prevent the boom from swinging across the boat by holding it in place with a preventer line.
-This line leads from the boom forward to a block on the bow via block or low friction ring, and then back to the cockpit so it can be adjusted easily on a winch or cleated.
+This line leads from the boom forward to a block on the bow via a block or low friction ring, and then back to the cockpit, so it can be adjusted easily on a winch or cleated.
 You should always set it up on a reach and when running where the uncontrolled gybe is most likely.
 Leading the preventer to run back to the cockpit allows it to be adjusted without anyone going forward.
 For that reason, the preventer should be rigged on both sides of the boat to allow the boom to be jibed without trouble.

-Fixed preventer lines will cross the deck and get in the way so it might better to split the setup.
-Make a strop/lanyard (dyneema or double braid polyester line) around two-thirds of the length of the boom with an eye splice at the end.
+Fixed preventer lines will cross the deck and get in the way, so it might be better to split the setup.
+Make a strop/lanyard (Dyneema or double braid polyester line) around two-thirds of the length of the boom with an eye splice at the end.
 One end can be permanently attached at the end of the boom and the other end will be tied to the running part of the preventer line (e.g. via bowline or sheet bend).
-The preventer lines will be prepared on each side with one end secured on mid ship cleat and the other run to the cockpit.
+The preventer lines will be prepared on each side with one end secured on the mid-ship cleat and the other run to the cockpit.
 The strop can be accessed easily from within the footprint of the deck while the mainsail is out so that you can switch preventers when gybing.
 Lines should be long enough that preventer set on one side can remain in place through a gybe.
 When not in use, the strop can be tensioned with an elastic cord from either the vang fitting or inboard boom casting.

 The preventer should be attached to the outboard end of the boom to avoid breaking the tube in the event of an accidental gybe.
-In big waves the flat angle makes the pull mostly forward and not down so that you avoid dragging the boom in the water.
+In big waves, the flat angle makes the pull mostly forward and not down so that you avoid dragging the boom in the water.

 Some boom end castings have a designated hole through which a preventer can be attached.
 Otherwise, pass a large bowline loop around the end of the boom between the clew and the end casting.